 What is TarakĪ ?

-TarakĪ is a Punjabi word signifying the state of being forward-facing, progressive, and looking to a better future.
-TarakĪ looks to work alongside Punjabi communities to reshape approaches to mental health at an individual and collective level.
+TarakĪ is a Punjabi word signifying the state of being progressive and looking to a better future.
+TarakĪ works alongside Punjabi communities to reshape approaches to mental health, individually & collectively

 Our work is encapsulated in the below mission statements:

-(1) To better communicate awareness and education around mental health and mental illnesses in Punjabi communities.
+(1) To empower all in Punjabi communities with awareness and education around mental health and mental illnesses.

 Why was TarakĪ started ?

-We all know someone who has gone through difficulties related to mental health, whether that be ourselves, a family member, or a friend.
+We all know someone who has experienced difficulties related to mental health, whether that be ourselves, a family member, or a friend.

-TarakĪ was started because those experiencing mental illnesses within Punjabi communities can experience negative stigmatisation due to a lack of understanding, education, and support.
-Feelings of shame, fear, and guilt are widely apparent, leading to individuals suffering in silence and potentially feeling rejected from their communities.
-To compound this, some may feel alienated by existing healthcare services due to negative experiences through what can be a traumatic process.
+TarakĪ was started because those experiencing mental illnesses within Punjabi communities can experience negative stigmatisation due to a lack of understanding, education, and support from within communities and healthcare services more widely.

 It is this culture that TarakĪ hopes to reshape.

 TarakĪ wants to bring forward discussion about mental health to break down negative stereotypes, to empower Punjabi communities with education and equip them with confidence to help and support one another with a renewed sense of compassion, empathy, and humanity.